OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --user USER           Run OpenVPN with USER user credentials.
 Not needed
                       with OpenVPN 3 which uses a different privilege separation approach

---verify-x509-name SUBJECT [FLAGS] [SUBJECT [FLAGS] ...]
-                      Accept connections only with a host with X509 subject.
-                      Not yet implemented in OpenVPN 3

 SEE ALSO